siphiwekhumalo/AssignmentOMS/README.md

 # Document Text Extractor

 A full-stack web application that extracts text from PDF files and images using OCR technology.
-Users can upload documents, provide personal information, and get extracted text along with calculated age.
+Users can upload documents, provide personal information, and get extracted text along with calculated

-> **Note**: This project was originally developed on Replit but is now fully standalone and can be run in any local development environment.

 ## Features